lfex/py/README.md

 # lsci

-*An LFE Wrapper Library for SciPy, NumPy, and matplotlib*
+*Scientific Computing on the Erlang VM - An LFE Wrapper Library for SciPy, NumPy, and matplotlib*

 <img src="resources/images/WelcomeHomeElsie.jpg"/>